1950 - foundation

 1998 - a new chapter

-A Dominican priest working at the Newman Center decided to revive the Dominican laity when he saw an interest among the people in Dominican spirituality.
-The started a new chapter and named it Nuestra Senora de las Mantanas, Our Lady of the Mountains, for the unique spirituality of Albuquerque, nestled at the base of the beautiful Sandias.
+A Dominican priest working at the Newman Center saw in interest among the people in Dominican spirituality and decided to revive the old Albuquerque chapter.
+The first members founded a new chapter and named it Nuestra Senora de las Mantanas, Our Lady of the Mountains, for the unique spirituality of Albuquerque, nestled at the base of the beautiful Sandias.
 20 new members were recruited.
 Meetings took place on First Saturdays.

 Things continued mostly in the same way until 2014, which brought big changes for the chapter.
-The Dominican friars moved away from Albuquerque and diocesian priests took over the Newman center, leaving one Dominican friar in Albuquerque who meets with our community.
-The decision was also made to relocate meetings to Villa Matthias, where we are located now.
+The Dominican friars moved away from Albuquerque and diocesian priests took over the Newman center, leaving only one friar who meets with the Dominican Laity as spiritual assistant.
+The chapter decided to relocate meetings to Villa Matthias, still meeting every First Saturday to the present.